Protrepsis and paraenesis

+The beginning of the Protrepticus in the oldest and most important manuscript: Florence, Biblioteca Medicea Laurenziana, Plut.
+86.3, fol.
+46v.

 In rhetoric, protrepsis (πρότρεψις) and paraenesis (παραίνεσις) are two closely related styles of exhortation that are employed by moral philosophers.
 While there is a widely accepted distinction between the two that is employed by modern writers, classical philosophers did not make a clear distinction between the two, and even used them interchangeably.

 Differences

 In antiquity

 Clement of Alexandria differentiated between protrepsis and paraenesis in his Paedagogus.
 Other writers, however, both before and after him, conflated the two.
 Pseudo-Justin's protrepsis is entitled an Paraenetic Address to the Greeks and Magnus Felix Ennodius' Paraenesis didascalia is actually in the style of protrepsis.

 In modernity

 The modern distinction between the two ideas, as generally used in modern scholarship, is explained by Stanley Stowers thus:

 In this discussion I will use protreptic in reference to hortatory literature that calls the audience to a new and different way of life, and paraenesis for advice and exhortation to continue in a certain way of life.
 The terms however were used this way only sometimes and not consistently in antiquity.